piranna/h.extension-MediaStreaming-FileTransfer/README.md

 This funcionality is mainly based on TUS (Open and Open Source Protocol for Resumable File Uploads: https://tus.io/).

+Resumable means people on internet can carry on where they left off without re-uploading whole data again in case of any interruptions.
+An interruption may happen willingly if the user wants to pause, or by accident in case of a network issue or server outage.

 The main goal of it will indeed solve the problem of unreliable file uploads once and for all.

 As mentioned before, TUS is a quite recent open protocol (additional information could be found here: https://tus.io/protocols/resumable-upload.html) for resumable uploads built on HTTP.